webappio/docs/api/010_ci_jobs.md

 ## Create a CI job for a given repository

-Sometimes it's useful to manually start LayerCI runs (for, e.g., deploying) This endpoint lets you do that.
+Sometimes it's useful to manually start Layer runs (for, e.g., deploying) This endpoint lets you do that.

 The input to the POST is optional, but can contain: